-Reciting the Holy Quran is one thing, and reciting it in a proper way is a different thing altogether.
-If you are not familiar with the basic rules of recitation, then you may not be doing this properly.
+Reading the Qur’an is one thing, and reciting it correctly is something completely different.
+If you are not familiar with the basic rules of recitation, you are probably not doing it right.

-So, are you aware of the signs and symbols that are found above some words?
-Their meaning, purpose, and importance?
+Are you aware of the signs and symbols above some words?
+Its meaning, purpose and importance?

-If you want to learn Quran recitation, you need to understand and follow the Quran rules of recitation for pauses, stops, starts, and cut-offs.
-Thus, today Mishkah Academy brings to you the important as well as basic rules of recitation of the Quran.
+If you want to learn to recite the Qur’an, you need to understand and follow the rules of the Qur’anic recitation of pauses, stops, starts, and cut-offs.
+Thus, today Mishkah Academy presents you with the important and basic rules of Quran recitation.

-It is our duty to learn all the Quran reading rules so as to recite it the proper way and apply its teachings to gain the pleasure of Allah the Almighty.
-Let’s learn the rules of stopping when reading Quran and know all the types of Waqf in Quran for better recitation.
+It is our duty to learn all the rules of Quran recitation so that we can read it in the right way and apply its teachings to please God Almighty.
+Let’s learn the rules of stopping and Pausing when reading the Quran and knowing all kinds of stopping in the Quran for better recitation.